srogmann/jsmud-analysis/README.md

 These proxies can't be used in JDK 16 and later when the stream-API is used.
 Therefore the class-generation had been added as default.

-### JsmudClassLoader: Static initializer and constructors
+### JsmudClassLoader: Static initializer and constructors, HCR
 JSMUD operates on classes of the JVM using reflection.
 Static initializers are executed after loading, an empty constructor is needed to instanciate an object.
 The class-loader JsmusClassLoader tries to the manipulate the bytecode of a class so one can step through static initializers and constructors.

+The JsmudClassLoader is used to support hot-code-replace (redefine classes) while debugging.

 ### Caveats
 JSMUD asks the class-loader to get information about the class to be executed.
 But for example the [WebAppClassLoader](https://github.com/eclipse/jetty.project/blob/jetty-9.4.42.v20210604/jetty-webapp/src/main/java/org/eclipse/jetty/webapp/WebAppClassLoader.java) of Jetty understandably doesn't want to give a webapp its internal classes.
-This is some kind of end boss – of the current level, not the game.
 You might try to write your own JvmExecutionVisitor treating such cases.

-The module-system in newer JVMs doesn't allow reflection in JVM-classes: InaccessibleObjectException.
+The module-system in newer JVMs doesn't allow reflection in internal JVM-classes: InaccessibleObjectException.

 ## Support
 I wrote this project in my free time and I like my free time so support is given by studying the following links: